carltonh19/carltonh19.github.io/projects/Project2.md

   - Homework assignemnt
   - Java
   - ICS 211
-summary: "My team developed a robotic mouse that won first place in the 2015 UH Micromouse competition."
+summary: "I made a soduku program from the Homework assignment of ICS 211"
 ---

 <div class="text-center p-4">